Ava Pickett: Theatre

 As a member of the 2021–22 Genesis Almeida New Playwrights, Big Plays Programme cohort, Pickett wrote 1536, a play following three peasant women friends in lead up to Anne Boleyn's execution.
 1536 ran from 6 May – 7 June 2025 at the Almeida Theatre, directed by Lyndsey Turner and starring Liv Hill, Siena Kelly and Tanya Reynolds.

 Pickett won the 2023–24 Susan Smith Blackburn Prize for 1536, the play being praised by the judges for its "sparkling dialogue and thrilling, charismatic writing underpinned by great craft and restraint".
 Pickett also received a special mention for the 2023 George Devine Award.

-Pickett wrote a stage adaptation of Emma by Jane Austen, directed by Christopher Haydon.
-The show is to run from 17 September – 11 October 2025 at the Rose Theatre Kingston, starring Amelia Kenworthy and Kit Young.
+Pickett wrote a contemporary stage adaptation of Emma by Jane Austen, directed by Christopher Haydon.
+The show ran from 17 September – 11 October 2025 at the Rose Theatre Kingston, starring Amelia Kenworthy and Kit Young.
 Pickett's stage adaptation of The Manningtree Witches by A. K. Blakemore is set to run from 28 February – 14 March 2026 at the Mercury Theatre in her hometown Colchester, directed by Natasha Rickman.
 Pickett was the resident playwright at the Mercury Theatre in 2020.